Sameer1907/news_app/README.md

 WORLD WIDE NEWS
-Modelled WORLDWIDE NEWS  website adopting Python Django framework.
+A News website built using Python Django framework with the help of news API's.